infocusp/llm_seminar_series/session_1/README.md

-## Session 1 - History of NLP, Transformers and Landscape of LLMs
+## Session 1 - Emergence, Fundamentals and Landscape of LLMs

 Covers important building blocks of what we call an LLM today, where they came from, etc. and then we'll dive into the deep universe that has sprung to life around these LLMs.